 Antibiotics totally revolutionised the way infections were treated.

 Between 1945 and 1972, life expectancy increased as antibiotics were used to treat diseases that previously were untreatable.

-Antibiotics brought about a public health revolution, but there are rapidly growing concerns about overuse.
+Antibiotics brought about a major health revolution, but there are rapidly growing concerns about overuse.

-The US Department of Health estimates that half of the antibiotics used worldwide are not correctly prescribed.
+The US Department of Health estimates that half the antibiotics used worldwide are not correctly prescribed.

-Bacteria have responded by developing their own resistance to them.
+Bacteria have also responded by developing their own resistance to them.